 In order to maintain a civil environment VirtualR has a set of posting rules and its members are required to adhere to.
 The golden unwritten rule is “treat others as you yourself wish to be treated” which is really the only one you should need, but unfortunately we do not live in an ideal world.

-We do not shy away from debate or strong opinions but we do ask that those opinions and debates be expressed and conducted in a civil manner without insult or abuse to other members.
+We do not shy away from debate or strong opinions but we do require that those opinions and debates be expressed and conducted in a civil manner without insult or abuse to other members.

-VirtualR has many visitors and most would find it unfavourable to have to read through post after post of tit-for-tat comments with 2 or more individuals tearing strips off each other simply because they favour a different racing sim.
+VirtualR has many visitors and most would find it unfavourable to have to read through post after post of tit-for-tat or bickering comments with 2 or more individuals tearing strips off each other simply because they favour a different racing sim.